fclorenzo/synflood_intercept/readme.md

-You're right; the **How to Run** section is missing.
-Here's the updated README with the "How to Run" section added back in:

----

 ### **SYN Flood Detection and Prevention System**
 This repository contains a computer networks assignment project for detecting and mitigating SYN flood attacks at the network level using a custom Python implementation.
 The system is designed to run on a router configured in a Mininet topology and provides functionality to block malicious traffic while allowing legitimate connections to pass.